richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 #### Exercise

-Follow these step-by-step instructions to demonstrate how adjusting the Maximum Server Memory setting affects query performance and overall memory usage on an on-prem SQL Server.
+Follow these step-by-step instructions to demonstrate how adjusting the Maximum Server Memory setting affects query performance and memory usage on an on-prem SQL Server.

 ##### Prepare Sample Data